-There are no high school entrance requirements for the BSc in Forest Business Management.
-However, some required courses have high school prerequisites.
+Some required courses in the BSc in Forest Business Management program have high school prerequisites.
 Students are expected to make up any deficiencies before admission to the program.
-These courses include Chemistry 30, Biology 30 and Pure Mathematics 30 or Mathematics 30-1.
+These courses include Chemistry 30, Biology 30 and Mathematics 30-1.

 15.1.7 BSc in Human Ecology and BSc in Human Ecology/BEd (Secondary) Combined Degrees